JoshHarris85/react-readit/README.md

 edit posts, edit comments, vote on comments, and vote on posts.

 ## Installation
-* API server
+* Install and start API server
+    - `cd React-Readit/React-Readit-API/api-server`
-`npm install` within React-Readit-API/api-server directory to install dependencies.
+    - `npm install`
-`node server` within React-Readit-API/api-server directory to start the api server.
+    - `node server`
-* frontend (Open Another Terminal Window)
+* In another terminal window, install and start the frontend app
+    - `cd React-Readit/React-Readit-Frontend`
-`npm install` within React-Readit-API/React-Readit-Frontend directory to install dependencies.
+    - `npm install`
-`npm start` within React-Readit-API/React-Readit-Frontend directory to start the app on localhost.
+    - `npm start`

+You will now find an instance of the application running on your localhost.